NEONScience/portal-core-components/README.md

     NOTE: This script always exits 0, even when there are lint errors, to prevent a confusing NPM error from appearing at the end of the output

 * **`npm run lib`**
-    Generate a library build (what other apps importing components from portal-shared as a library will use)
+    Generate a library build (what other apps importing components from portal-core-components as a library will use)